CUBRID/cubrid-manual/en/sql/tuning.rst

     SELECT ...
 WHERE C2 = x and C3 = y and ... and Cp = z; -- p <= n
     SELECT ...
 WHERE C2 < x and C3 >= y and ... and Cp BETWEEN (z and w); -- other conditions than equal

 The query optimizer eventually determines whether ISS is the most optimum access method based on the cost.
 ISS is applied under very specific situations, such as when the first column of an index has a very small number of **DISTINCT** values compared to the number of records.
-In addition, ISS should provide higher performance compared to Index Full Scan.
-For example, when the first column of index columns has very low cardinality, such as the value of men/women or hundreds of thousands of records with the value of 1~100, it may be inefficient to perform index scan by using the first column value.
+In this case, ISS provides higher performance compared to Index Full Scan.
+For example, when the first column of index columns has very low cardinality, such as the value of men/women or millions of records with the value of 1~100, it may be inefficient to perform index scan by using the first column value.
 So ISS is useful in this case.

 ISS skips reading most of the index pages in the disk and uses range search which is dynamically readjusted.
 Generally, ISS can be applied to a specific scenario when the number of **DISTINCT** values in the first column is very small.
 If ISS is applied to this case, ISS provides significantly higher performance than the index full scan.
+However, it means improper index creation that ISS is applied to a lot queries.
+So DBA should consider whether readjusting the indexes or not.

 .. code-block:: sql